RedCircle Podcast Review: Pricing & Features in 2023

 Top-notch customer support is critical with any online platform, especially with something as technical as podcasting.

-At the time of writing this article, RedCircle takes a 4.5% cut of each transaction as a service fee whenever a podcaster gets a donation.
+When writing this article, RedCircle takes a 4.5% cut of each transaction as a service fee whenever a podcaster gets a donation.

 Moreover, RedCircle keeps 12% of any subscriptions that a podcaster gets.